Hope Canal

 The East Demerara Water Conservancy-Northern Relief Channel, better known locally as the Hope Canal, is one of Guyana's largest drainage projects.
-Construction was from 2011 to November 9, 2013 at a cost of around GYD$3.6 billion.
+Construction was from 2011 to November 9, 2013, at a cost of around GYD$3.6 billion.

 Hope Canal was designed in response to the 2005 flooding, when a breach in the embankment resulted in floods to almost the entire East Coast of Demerara causing significant damage to agricultural and residential areas.
-It serves as a medium to release excess water from the EDWC directly to the Atlantic Ocean via an 8 door sluice, during periods of extended rainfall in order to prevent overtopping of conservancy embankment.
+It serves as a medium to release excess water from the EDWC directly to the Atlantic Ocean via an 8-door sluice, during periods of extended rainfall in order to prevent overtopping of conservancy embankment.

 The project was criticized for costing well over estimates and two years of delays.

 Structures

 There are four major components of the Hope Canal Project:

 Canal

-The channel has a length of 10.3 km and entirely straight with a bed width of 30m and a top width of 40m; the embankments are at least 8m higher than the surrounding land areas and the width across the top of the embankments is 5m.
+The channel has a length of 10.3 km and entirely straight with a bed width of 30m and a top width of 40m.
+The embankments are at least 8m higher than the surrounding land areas and the width across the top of the embankments is 5m.
 Approximately 660,520 cubic metres of soil was excavated, then used for the construction of the channel embankments and supplemented with geotextile fabric for added strength.

-The Hope Channel has a carrying capacity of 58 cubic metres per second and serves to drain the EDWC of excess water.
-The Conservancy is connect to the Channel through the three door Head Regulator and the water drains at the Northern end of the Channel through the eight door High Level Outfall Sluice.
+The Hope Channel has a carrying capacity of 58 cubic metres per second and serves to drain the East Demerara Water Conservancy (EDWC) of excess water.
+The Conservancy is connect to the Channel through the three door head regulator and the water drains at the northern end of the channel through the eight door High Level Outfall Sluice.